Bridging the gap between continents and oceans, little Panama has played an important role on the world stage.

-There are many wonderful experiences to be had in this stretch of Central America.
-For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to do in Panama.
+There are many wonderful experiences to be had in Panama.
+For further inspiration take a look at the trip ideas put together by our trusted local experts, but in the meantime here are our top things to do in Panama.

 Blissful San Blas

 This dreamy archipelago of some 400 islands lies just off Panama’s Caribbean coast.
 Some tiny islets sprout just a handful of palms from their sugary sands, while others support whole indigenous villages.
 The Guna people have been recognised as the rightful owners of these islands, and while it would be hard to ignore the charms of the idyllic beaches, it would be a shame not to spend some time getting to know the locals and their intriguing culture.

 The Chiriqui Highlands are famed for their coffee plantations and orange groves.
 Many visitors make their base in the attractive town of Boquete and explore the surrounding national parks from there.
 Cloud forests shelter an array of flora and fauna and exploring can be done on foot, raft or horseback.
 Hike to the top of Panama’s highest peak - the Volcan Baru reaches 3,475m and on a clear day both the Pacific and Caribbean coasts are visible from the top.